go-goyave/goyave/docs_src/src/guide/advanced/authentication.md

 This Authenticator fetches the user information from the config.
 This method is good for quick proof-of-concepts, as it requires minimum setup, but shouldn't be used in real-world applications.

-- The `authUsername` config entry defines the username that must be matched.
+- The `auth.basic.username` config entry defines the username that must be matched.
-- The `authPassword` config entry defines the password that must be matched.
+- The `auth.basic.password` config entry defines the password that must be matched.

 To apply this protection to your routes, add the following middleware: